 There is not an option for arthroscopic surgery to fix this, but the incision used is very small (less than one inch).
 Using a single, small incision across the middle of the front of the arm, Dr. Millett uses tiny instruments to enter the arm and grab the disconnected tendon.
 After removing damaged collagen fibers from the torn end of the tendon, the biceps tendon is reattached to the correct location on the radius (bone) with surgical sutures and special bone anchors.

-In more chronic situations where the biceps tendon is actually no longer present, Dr. Millett may opt to use a graft to rebuild the torn biceps tendon and do a distal biceps tendon reconstruction.
-During a distal biceps tendon reconstruction surgery, a graft, from a cadaver tissue or from the leg using a hamstring tendon, is used to rebuild the torn biceps tendon.
+In more chronic situations where the biceps tendon is actually no longer present, Dr. Millett may opt to use a graft to rebuild the torn biceps tendon and perform a minimally-invasive reconstruction.
+During a distal biceps tendon repair, a graft (from a cadaver tissue or from the leg using a hamstring tendon) is used to rebuild the torn biceps tendon.
 The graft is sewn into one’s native biceps muscle and then sewn back into the bone so the biceps muscle will once again properly flex and rotate the elbow.
 This is a more involved procedure but it can still result in excellent function in these more challenging cases.

 Are you a candidate for distal biceps tendon repair?